sebaru/Watchdog/README.md

 ## What is Watchdog

 This component is the legacy all in one program for my home automation.
 I'm going to move parts of it into API, Console and HOME.
-Goal is to only keep code for dealing with sensors and output.
+Goal is to only keep code for dealing with sensors and outputs.

 This repository will be renamed to abls-habitat-agent when I will be ready.